scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Disrupt**
 Disrupt affects a creatures items rather than the creature itself.
 While an item is disrupted it no longer functions and cannot be used.
 When an item that grants Shielding is disrupted, it instead changes its recharge to 0.
 Mundane items, such as a dagger, cannot be disrupted.

+## Species
+Being space themed, there's really no end to the amount of species there can be.
+All creatures (aside from robots) use the same base stats.
+These initial stats are then changed based on 3 racial traits you choose.
+All racial traits have an upside and a downside.
+When picking traits, the first trait you pick does not come with a downside, the remaining two give both upside and downsides.

+### Base stats:
+Wounds: 3
+Move Speed: 5
+Base Category Level: 1

+### Species Traits

+#### Strong
++1 to Athletics.
+You may go up to 4 Atheltics when creating your character. **Downside:** Cannot take Intelligence Proficiencies during character creation.

+#### Agile
++1 to Dexterity.
+You may go up to 4 Dexterity when creating your character. **Downside:** Cannot take Athletics Proficiencies during character creation.

+#### Smart
++1 to Intelligence.
+You may go up to 4 Intelligence when creating your character. **Downside:** Cannot take Charisma Proficiencies during character creation.

+#### Charismatic
++1 to Charisma.
+You may go up to 4 Charisma when creating your character. **Downside:** Cannot take Dexterity Proficiencies during character creation.

+#### Heavy
++1 to Wounds. **Downside:** Move speed is reduced by 1.

+#### Aquatic
+Gain swim speed equal to your move speed.
+You can breathe underwater. **Downside:** -2 to Survival checks while outside water.
+Can be overcome with a proper environmental suit.

+#### Winged
+Gain a fly speed equal to your movespeed. **Downside:** Your Loadout Limit is 2 less.

+#### Telepathic
+You communicate telepathically up to 15 tiles.
+You gain the _Sense Mind_ ability. **Downside:** You have Vulnerability I to Psychic damage.

+**Sense Mind** Attempt to sense all minds within 10 tiles.
+Creatures make a Mind roll against your Mind.
+On fail you know their rough wereabouts.
+Does not work on mechanical creatures.

+#### Quick
++1 Move Speed. **Downside:** Your Loadout Limit is 1 less.

+#### Armored
+Gain 1 Armor with an Armor rating of 2.
+This armor cannot be repaired, but regrows after a long rest. **Downside:** -1 Wounds.

+#### Large
++2 Wounds. **Downside:** You cannot be Proficient in Reflex.

+#### Mental Fortitude
+You have Resistance I to Pyschic damage. **Downside:** -1 Wounds.

+#### Natural Talent
++2 Category Points. **Downside:** -1 Starting Proficiencies.

+#### Multifaceted
++1 Starting Proficiencies. **Downside:** -2 Category Points.

+#### War Focused
++1 Martial.
+Learn 1 Martial Proficiency. **Downside:** Cannot take Esper Proficiencies.

+#### Gifted
++1 Esper.
+Learn 1 Esper Proficiency. **Downside:** Cannot take Defense Proficiencies.

+#### Fast-Twitch Muscles
+You can jump up to your Move Speed.**Downside:** -1 Category Points.

+#### Charmeleon
+You have expertise in Stealth. **Downside:** -1 Starting Proficiency.

+#### Multiple Arms
+You have 4 usable arms and can hold up to 4 One-Handed or 2 Two-Handed weapons. **Downside:** -1 to Martial rolls while using more than 2 hands.

+#### Regenerating
+You regain 3 Wounds every day. **Downside:** -1 Starting Proficiency.

+#### Hot Environment
+You are unaffected by Hot or Dry Climates. **Downside:** -1 to Survival checks in normal climates and -2 in cold climates.
+Can be bypassed with an environmental suit.

+#### Cold Environment
+You are unaffected by Cold Climates. **Downside:** -1 to Survival checks in normal climates and -2 in hot climates.
+Can be bypassed with an environmental suit.

+#### Irradiated Environment
+You are unaffected by Irradiated Climate.
+You heal 1 extra wound each night while in an Irradiated Climate. **Downside:** -1 to Survival checks in non-irradiated climates.
+Can be bypassed with an environmental suit.

+#### Low Gravity Environment
+You gain a hover speed equal to your move speed while in Low or No Gravity environments. **Downside:** -1 to Athletics rolls while in Normal/High Gravity environments.

+#### Beast of Burden
++2 to Loadout Limit. **Downside:** -1 Move Speed.

+#### Soothing Pheremones
+Gain expertise in Conversation. +1 to allies Negotiation rolls while present. **Downside:** -1 Starting Proficiency.

+#### Bioelectric
+Resistance I to Lightning.
+Gain _Voltage_ ability. **Downside:** -2 Loadout Limit.

+**Voltage** Once per encounter, can spend 1 AP to discharge stored electricity.
+Adjacent creatures make a Reflex save against your Reflex.
+On fail they take 1/0 in Lightning damage and gain 1 stack of _Surpressed_.

+#### Corrosive Bile
+Resistance I to Acid.
+Gain _Corrosive Spit_ ability.**Downside:** -2 Loadout Limit.

+**Corrosive Spit** Once per encounter, can spend 1 AP to lob corrosive spit at a creature within 5 tiles.
+Creature makes a Reflex save against your Ranged.
+On fail they take 0/1 in Acid damage.
+This attack is _Corrosive_.

+#### Cybernetic
+You gain 1 mod slot.
+Mods that can be equipped into robot companions can be equipped in yourself. **Downside:** Cannot take Weaving Proficiency.

+#### Cold Blooded
+Resistance I to cold. **Downside:** Vulernability I to heat.

+#### Hot Blooded
+Resistance I to heat. **Downside:** Vulernability I to cold.

+#### Prey Sense
++1 to Defense. **Downside:** Cannot take Martial Proficiencies during character creation.

 ## Feats
 A bunch of ideas for feats, in no particular order.